-We’ve actually introduced this type of mobile flexibility with some of our latest themes (Trento, Crowd, Osaka, Cube, Kyoto), to offer our clients more freedom and control over the experience they provide their users on phones and tablets.
+We’ve actually introduced this type of mobile flexibility with some of our latest themes, to offer our clients more freedom and control over the experience they provide their users on phones and tablets.

 Worth reminding you here is that you MUST optimize your images for the web before uploading them to your website (see point #2 for more details).

 If a page is not indexed, it won’t be found by Google or your potential clients.

 Google has its own crawlers that visit your website and index changes and fresh content, to serve it on Search Result Pages.
 However, there is no need to just sit patiently and wait for it to happen.
 You can manually submit your sitemap to Google, so the indexing process happens faster.